Glamponikou/PF-ReGen-React/intermediate/presentation/presentation.md

 # Hooks

-Let you put state and access to lifecycle methods to your functional components!
+Let you put state and logic to your functional components!

----

-# Hooks

-- reuse stateful logic between components
-- simplify components (easy to understand)
-- share logic between different components and lifecycle methods
-- easier and more flexible pattern from render props and higher-order components

----

-# Rules of Hooks

-- only call Hooks from React function components
-- only call Hooks at the top level
-- don’t call hooks inside loops, conditions, or nested functions
-- custom Hooks start with useSomething PascalCase function

 ---